microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/overview.rst

 ~~~~~~~~~~~~

 * You need to ensure that files are represented by a unique ID.
 See the full list of :ref:`File ID requirements <Concepts>`.
 * You should have a mechanism for identifying file versions.
-See the :ref: `Version requirements. <http://officeonline.readthedocs.io/projects/wopirest/en/latest/files/CheckFileInfo.html#term-version>`
+See the :ref:`Version requirements <CheckFileInfo>`.
 * In order to integrate with Office for iOS, there are also a few promotional requirements which include:
    * Promoting Office for iOS integration somewhere within your app
    * Promoting Office for iOS integration in the context of editing & viewing Office documents